Berkeley-CS195/fa24/home.md

 permalink: /
 seo:
   type: Course
-  name: Berkeley Class Site
+  name: CS 195
 ---

-# UC Berkeley Class Site Template
+# CS 195/H195: Social Implications of Computer Technology

 Just the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
 In addition to serving plain web pages and files, it provides a boilerplate for: